Mocking with MockingKit

 let result = mock.convert("banana") // => "ananab"

-Note how we can use the input argument of the function call to determine the returned result.
-This gives function registration a lot of power in MockingKit.
+Note how we can use the input argument to adjust the result.
+This gives mocked functions a lot of power in MockingKit.

 Multiple function arguments